rajatsaini2003/game-x/README.md

 # Zentry Clone

-A responsive and animated clone of the Zentry website, built with React, Tailwind CSS, and GSAP.
+A responsive and animated website inspired from the Zentry website, built with React, Tailwind CSS, and GSAP.
 This project showcases smooth animations, interactive elements, and accessibility features, serving as a learning and experimentation platform for front-end technologies.

 ## Features